sensu/sensu-puppet/README.md

 ## Module description

-Installs and manages [Sensu](http://sensuapp.org), the open source monitoring framework.
+Installs and manages [Sensu Go](https://sensu.io/), the open source monitoring framework.

 Please note, that this is a **Partner Supported** module, which means that technical customer support for this module is solely provided by Sensu.
 Puppet does not provide support for any **Partner Supported** modules.
-Technical support for this module is provided by Sensu at [https://sensuapp.org/support](https://sensuapp.org/support).
+Technical support for this module is provided by Sensu at [https://sensu.io/support](https://sensu.io/support).

 ### Documented with Puppet Strings